 In 2018, we will once again have field day with the Boone club at Cap Erbe Park in Boone.
-We will setup on Saturday morning and plan to operate all day and through the night, then tear down Sunday morning.
+We will setup on Saturday morning, at 11:00 AM, and plan to operate all day and through the night, then tear down Sunday morning.
 We plan to have two regular operating stations and one GOTA station.

 Wednesday, March 28, 2018, there will be an emergency communications exercise.
 Local amateur radio operators are invited to meet on the Hamilton County 2 meter – k0kwo – repeater at 10 AM.
 Clay Conard (w0fs) will relay participant information to Bob McCaffrey (k0cy) in Boone who will relay the participant information to the Weather Service in Des Moines some time after 10 AM.
 I believe Juan Trujillo will try using a DMR radio to contact Des Moines.

 If you can, try and show up to let the powers that be know that amateur radio here in Central Iowa has a lot to offer emergency communications.
 The exercise is in conjunction with Iowa Severe Weather Awareness Week – March 26th through the 30th – as proclaimed by Governor Reynolds.

 Field Day will be June 24 & 25.
 This year, Hamilton County and Boone County will join forces for a joint Field Day.
 We will operate out of Cap Erbe Park in Boone.
 At our club meeting on June 13th, we decided we will operate class 2A and QRP.
 We will see how it works.
 On Saturday morning, set up will start at 11:00 AM.
 Operating will begin at 1:00 PM.